Home > Windows files > lsass.exe

 What you should know about lsass.exe Local Security Authority Process

 lsass.exe is a system file used by Microsoft Windows, and appears in Windows Task Manager as a process named "Local Security Authority Process."
-However, some viruses or Trojans use the same file name in order to remain undetected (such as Trojan.Gen or, as the case may be, WS.Reputation.1 (recognized by Symantec), as well as Trojan.Win32.Inject.cdyu or, as the case may be, Trojan-Spy.Win32.KeyLogger.cor (recognized by Kaspersky)).
+However, some viruses and Trojans use the same file name to avoid detection (such as Trojan.Gen or, as the case may be, WS.Reputation.1 (recognized by Symantec), as well as Trojan.Win32.Inject.cdyu or, as the case may be, Trojan-Spy.Win32.KeyLogger.cor (recognized by Kaspersky)).

-To be really safe, you should scan your computer with two different anti-virus engines.
-You can use a free Anti-Malware scanner for this purpose.
+For better security, scan your computer with two different antivirus engines.
+You can use free antivirus software for this purpose.

 Objectionable files with the same file name have the following characteristics: